Optimal operating parameters for next-generation xenon gas time projection chambers: Detector Design Considerations

-\textbf{Radioactive Burden}: It is common to use a shield of low-background ($\sim 1$~\textmu Bq/kg) \cite{NEXT2021_SensitivityTonneNEXT} copper for the inner layer of the detector to reduce the rate of $\sim$2.5 MeV gamma rays entering the active volume which can deposit energy close to the Q$_{\beta\beta}$ value.
-About 10-12~cm copper is sufficient to attenuate 97-99\% of these backgrounds originating from outside the detector, such as the stainless steel pressure vessel.
-While this copper has low activity compared to materials such as stainless steel, the large mass results in it being the largest source of background for the experiment.
+\textbf{Radioactive Burden}: Gamma rays of $\sim$2.5 MeV or greater that enter the active volume can deposit energy close to the Q$_{\beta\beta}$ value and mimic signal events.
+A shield of low-background ($\sim 1$~\textmu Bq/kg) \cite{NEXT2021_SensitivityTonneNEXT} copper for the inner layer of the detector is most cost-effective way to reduce the rate to an acceptable level.
+About 10-12~cm copper is sufficient to attenuate 97-99\% of these backgrounds originating from outside the detector, such as the stainless steel pressure vessel or site materials.
+While this copper has low activity compared to materials such as stainless steel, the large mass needed results in it being the largest source of background for the experiment.
 Assuming a fixed copper thickness, the mass scales with $L^2\sim P^{-2/3}$, favoring higher-pressure.

-Cosmogenic muons can interact with the detector surroundings, leading to a source of neutrons that can capture and activate materials.
+Cosmic muons interact with the detector surroundings, leading to a source of neutrons that can be captured and activate materials.
 Neutron shielding can be provided through the use of water shields, which are likely easier to construct for smaller-sized detectors.

 \textbf{High Voltage}: For the detector with the same cylindrical geometry and isotopic mass, the pressure varies as $1/L^3$, while the maximum drift length scales as $L$.
-For generation of the same drift field of $E/P=60$~V/cm/bar, the HV for 1 bar with 6~m drift is 36~kV but would be 150~kV at 10 bars and 2.5~m drift, favoring lower-pressure operation.
+For example, a drift field of $E/P=60$~V/cm/bar requires a HV of 36 kV for 1 bar, with 6~m drift but would be 150~kV at 10 bars and 2.5~m drift, favoring lower-pressure operation.

-\textbf{Readout Plane}: The number of readout sensors increases with the square of the detector radius, favoring higher pressure.
-The readout plane needs to have a suitable light-collection efficiency to obtain the low energy resolution required of $\sim1$\% full width at half maximum (FWHM).
+\textbf{Readout Plane}: The readout plane needs to have a suitable light-collection efficiency to obtain the required energy resolution of $\sim1$\% FWHM.
+The number of readout sensors nominally increases with the square of the detector radius, favoring higher pressure.

 \textbf{Track Clarity}: The track length scales as $1/P$, while the diffusion scales as $1/\sqrt{P}$.
 As the ratio of diffusion to track length is thus proportional to $\sqrt{P}$, this ratio favors lower pressure and improves the ability to separate signal from background due to the improved track clarity.